 |Credit level recommended:||

 No over-the-limit fee, fast response to your application, and offers a credit line for people who think they won’t get approved.
-Shop online for clothing, computers, jewelry, electronics, and appliances – hundreds of items are available through the Fingerhut catalogue.
+Shop online for clothing, computers, jewelry, electronics, and appliances – hundreds of items are available through the online Fingerhut catalogue.

 There are no rewards to redeem.